 Tempeh originally hails from Indonesia and is made from whole soy beans which are fermented with a live culture and pressed into a block.
 This gives it a distinct texture and flavour (very different to tofu, which is made from soy bean curd).
 Tempeh is nutrient dense and contains an array of minerals, B vitamins and prebiotics (types of fibre that promote the growth of beneficial gut bacteria).
 It also happens to be a rich source of protein (100 grams of tempeh contains just over 20 grams of protein).

 Here in the UK, tempeh is starting to become more widely available.
-I’ve been buying the Tofoo brand, which I found in our local Waitrose, Sainsbury’s and Tesco (in the vegetarian/vegan chiller cabinet).
-It comes in a barrel shape, so I’ve found it much easier to slice it into disks rather than strips.
+I’ve been buying the Tofoo brand, which is available in my local Waitrose, Sainsbury’s and Tesco and the Plant Power Original Tempeh (from Sainsbury’s).
+Both can be found in the the vegetarian/vegan chilled aisle.

 I must admit that until recently, I haven’t been a big fan of tempeh.
 I found its texture quite hard and the flavour bitter (even after steaming it).
 However, the recipe I’m sharing today has been a complete game changer for me.
 I’ve learnt that by slicing the tempeh very thinly and soaking it for a few minutes in a tasty marinade, completely transforms both its texture and flavour.